Based in Los Angeles, New Zealand native Linda Dallimore composes for orchestras, chamber ensembles and film.

-New Zealand-native, Los Angeles-based composer Linda Dallimore writes music for orchestras, chamber ensembles and films.
-Her work features jagged melodies, colorful timbres, groove-driven rhythms, repetitive structures and assemblage, weaving narratives rooted in psychological processes as well as sociological, cultural, and environmental concerns.
-Linda’s music emerges from introspection and empathy, drawing on an awareness of cognition and psychology as catalysts for musical ideas.
+Linda’s music features jagged melodies, colorful timbres, groove-driven rhythms and assemblage, weaving narratives rooted in psychological processes alongside sociological, cultural, and environmental concerns.
+Her works emerge from introspection and empathy, drawing on an awareness of cognition and psychology as catalysts for musical ideas.

-Linda is completing a doctorate of musical arts in composition at USC, and currently serves on the music theory faculty at the Colburn School and with the LA Phil’s Composer Fellowship Program for young composers.
+Linda is currently completing a doctorate of musical arts in composition at USC, and serves on the music theory faculty at the Colburn School and with the LA Phil’s Composer Fellowship Program for young composers.

 Music